medcomdk/GitHubPagesTemplate/docs/index.md

 The link below gives an overview of the included profiles, what their purpose is, and which elements the system should support.
 Further, the structure of the standard is described and supported with examples in different degree of technical skills.

 [Click here to read an introduction to the technical specificationscan be found here.](assets/documents/Intro-Technical-Spec-ENG.md)

+### 1.4 Mapping from OIOXML to FHIR
+Short description concerning the previous OIOXML standard that is replaced by STANDARDNAME.
+The document is intended to help translate the previous standard to the new FHIR standard.Furthermore, not all elements from the FHIR elements are represented in the document; thus, it cannot stand alone for implementation.

 ## 2 Test and Certification
 Certification of a system implies both an approved testprotocol and run-through of TouchStone test scripts.
 TouchStone describes an infrastructure that allows for automated test and validation against the IG's developed by MedCom.